-3-606 Procedures for Student Access and Challenge
+3-606 Procedures for Student Access and Challenge 9

-3-607 Chancellor's Hearing Panel
+3-607 Chancellor's Hearing Panel 9

-3-608 Disposal of Inactive Records
+3-608 Disposal of Inactive Records 9

 3-609 Release of Student Information and Academic Records by the

-Office of the Registrar
+Office of the Registrar 9

 PART 7.
-T TRANSCRIPTS
+TRANSCRIPTS

-3-701 Availability 101
+3-701 Availability 10

-3-702 Information Appearing on All Transcripts 101
+3-702 Information Appearing on All Transcripts 10

 3-703 Other Symbols Appearing on Transcripts 102

-3-704 Description and Definition of Information Appearing on Transcripts 102
+3-704 Description and Definition of Information Appearing on Transcripts

 PART 8.
-0 GRADUATION
+GRADUATION

 3-801 Credit Requirements for Degrees 103

-3-802 Minimum Scholarship Requirements for the Bachelor's Degree 104
+3-802 Minimum Scholarship Requirements for the Bachelor's Degree 10

-3-803 English Requirement for Graduation 104
+3-803 English Requirement for Graduation

-3-804 Credit for Kinesiology (Physical Education) 105
+3-804 Credit for Kinesiology (Physical Education)

 3-805 Language Credit

-3-806 Credit for Undergraduate Open Seminar Courses 105
+3-806 Credit for Undergraduate Open Seminar Courses

 PART 9.
-F RESIDENCY STATUS REGULATIONS
+RESIDENCY STATUS REGULATIONS

-3-901 In General 106
+3-901 In General 10

 3-902 Regulations

-3-903 Factors in Determining Residency
+3-903 Factors in Determining Residency 108

 3-904 Procedures 109

 Welcome to the University of Illinois!
 Our University has a long tradition of training students and scholars from all walks of life and from diverse geographic, ethnic, gender, racial, and religious backgrounds.
-Just as important has been its role in being a source of knowledge, hope, and opportunity for thousands of students from around the globe.
+Just as important has been its role in being a source of learning, discovery, and engagement for thousands of students from around the globe.
 Wherever they have come from, our students have made a difference in transforming all fields of human endeavor, and we want to make sure that your years at Illinois will be as successful and productive as those who have come before you.